Raju Baruah: Trouble with C-in-C

-ULFA's C-in-C Paresh Baruah has reportedly been speaking to various associates about a confederal agreement with the Government of India if the outfit's General Body approves.
-Raju Baruah is known to have strongly opposed talks for which a trouble has been brewing between the two.
-He was also believed to be publicly chastised by the C-in-C. Any decision-making power had been taken away from him and he said to be 'under treatment' - but in fact in quasi-detention - at the Mirpur Military Hospital.
+ULFA's C-in-C Paresh Baruah has reportedly been speaking to various associates about a confederal agreement with the Government of India, subject to the approval of the outfit's General Body.
+Raju Baruah is known to have strongly opposed talks over which trouble has been brewing between the two.
+He was also believed to be publicly chastised by the C-in-C. All decision-making power had been taken away from him and he was said to be 'under treatment' - but in fact in quasi-detention - at the Mirpur Military Hospital.

 Death rumour

 In December 2000, the Assam Rifles issued a press release in Agartala claiming that Baruah was killed in a gun-battle between two fractions of the outfit in the Chittagong hill tracts in Bangladesh.
 The next day a person identifying himself as Paresh Baruah called up newspaper offices and broadcasting agencies from an undisclosed location and rubbished the Army's claim and said that it was nothing but a mere propaganda of the Indian government against the outfit's movement and nothing had happened to Raju Baruah.